km1chno/overleaf-sync-rs/README.md

 #### AUR

-By the way, if you are on Arch, you get special treatment - `overleaf-sync` is available on AUR repository.
+By the way, `overleaf-sync` is available on AUR repository.
 You can install it using your favourite AUR client like `yay` or `aura`.

 ```
 aura -A overleaf-sync